 When: Early April

-Because the cherry blossoms in Tokyo typically reach their peak during the first week of April, expect more traffic in the city as more people scour to enjoy the last few moments with the baby pink flowers.
+Because the cherry blossoms in Tokyo typically reach their peak during the first week of April, expect more traffic in the city as more people flock to enjoy the last few moments with the baby pink flowers.

 At this point, you might already notice a few sakura trees sprouting young leaf buds, turning the crown into a quirky palette of fresh green and light pink.